InjectiveLabs/injective-price-oracle/README.md

 Probe does the following:

-* Loads TOML and parses the pipleine
+* Loads TOML and parses the pipeline
 * Created a dynamic price feed, as if it was orchestrated in the oracle
 * Tries to pull the price once, using the pipeline
-* Prints the anwer or an error
+* Prints the answer or an error

 Example: